axibase/atsd-use-cases/research/us-mortality/README.md

 1) All metrics with death numbers are joined (grouped by year) using the `SUM` aggregation.<br />
 2) `SUM` aggregation is divided by the size of the corresponding age group, retrieved with a lookup function, and multiplied by 1000 since mortality is measured in deaths per 1000 people.<br />

-As the final query in this article, let us take a look at mortality rates by age group in Youngstown.
+As the final query in this article, take a look at mortality rates by age group in Youngstown.
 We determined population figures with help from `places.mooseroots.com` as part of the 2010 U.S. Census.
 The `youngstown-2010-population` file can be found on [GitHub](./resources/youngstown-2010-population.txt).

 ```sql